lamtran2601/zenreact/packages/zentask/docs/ai-guides/README.md

 2. **Identify Patterns**: Determine if there are existing patterns to follow
 3. **Select Approach**: Choose the appropriate implementation approach
 4. **Plan Implementation**: Break down the implementation into steps
+5. **Document Thoroughly**: Create all required planning and documentation artifacts
-5. **Execute Plan**: Implement the solution following established patterns
+6. **Execute Plan**: Implement the solution following established patterns
-6. **Verify Solution**: Ensure the implementation meets requirements and follows standards
+7. **Verify Solution**: Ensure the implementation meets requirements and follows standards

 ## Collaborating with Human Developers